oldschoolgg/obdocs/skills/smithing/blast-furnace.md

 * 60% boost for Coal bag (only applies to bars that require coal)
 * 7.5% time penalty if full graceful not equipped (in any [gear setup](../../getting-started/gear.md))
-* Goldsmith gauntlets boosts xp from smelting gold ore from 22.5 to 56.2 xp/bar
+* Goldsmith gauntlets boosts xp from smelting gold ore from 22.5 to 56.2 xp/bar (Must be equipped in any [gear setup](../../getting-started/gear.md))

 ### Bars